-Unesco World Heritage Site Alberobello resembles a mini urban sprawl – for gnomes.
+Unesco World Heritage Site Alberobello resembles an urban sprawl – for gnomes.
 The Zona dei Trulli on the western hill of town is a dense mass of 1500 beehive-shaped houses, white-tipped as if dusted by snow.
 These dry-stone buildings are made from local limestone; none are older than the 14th century.
 Inhabitants do not wear pointy hats, but they do sell anything a visitor might want, from miniature trulli to woollen shawls.

 The town is named after the primitive oak forest Arboris Belli (beautiful trees) that once covered this area.
-It's an amazing area, but is also something of a tourist trap – from May to October busloads of tourists pile into trullo homes, drink in trullo bars and shop in trullo shops.
+It's an amazing area, but also something of a tourist trap – from May to October busloads of tourists pile into trullo homes, drink in trullo bars and shop in trullo shops.